Apirone/apirone-sdk-php/docs/five-steps-guide.md

 ### Setting up a forwarding

 Destination addresses must be set before the invoice can be created.
-The destination is set separately for each currency and can only be one.
+The destination is set separately, one for each currency.

 > [!WARNING]
 > If you do not specify a destination, no automatic forwarding will take place and funds will accumulate in the account.